TimmoTaffy/TimmoTaffy.github.io/about.markdown

 Timmo is a nickname.

 The site is powered by Jekyll and integrated with Cusdis for comments.
-I make the site look better after I learn some HTML.
+I will make the site look better after I learn some HTML.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)